Slow Living in Japan

 • Prioritizing fished, hunted, trapped and locally sourced animal proteins

-• Mottai-nai (waste-not-want-not) practices, including the assumption and upkeep of an abandoned home
+• Mottai-nai (waste-not-want-not) practices, including assuming responsibility for an abandoned home

 For now, here is my story: